ttm/joyce/latex/notes.md

 * metrics vs measure vs measurements
 * better distinguish between analysis and method and technique.
 * entity names for the analysis of unknown words?
+* add note about the observations by Chu.

 * Figures